 Each year, electrical fires impact homes and businesses in Raleigh and across the country.
 In many cases, such fires are preventable.
-Today, city and state regulations require arc-fault circuit interrupters (AFCIs) in new construction.
+Today, city and state regulations include arc-fault breaker requirements in new construction.
 Even if you have an older property, however, you can install AFCI circuit breakers to offer additional protection.

 What Are AFCI Circuit Breakers?